okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 * Create an integration that represents your app in your Okta org.
 * Add dependencies and configure your mobile app to use Okta.
 * Add a browser-based sign-in flow that Okta controls (redirect authentication).
-* Load the details of the signed in user.
-* Check for an existing authenticated session at app startup.
+* Load the details of the signed in user and check for an existing authenticated session at app startup.
 * Refresh tokens to keep the user signed in.
 * Make server calls using an access token for the session.
 * Test your integration by signing in as a user.